SorooshGb/casecobra/README.md

 > ❗️You **must** fill out **all** values in `.env` before running the project — otherwise, the app will throw an error on startup.

+> You must also add http://localhost:3000/api/auth/kinde_callback to your Kinde application's Allowed callback URLs field.
+Likewise, set the Allowed logout URLs field to: http://localhost:3000

 ---

 ### 4. Start PostgreSQL via Docker